Asbestos fibres are modified natural fibres.

-The use of carbon fibres has only become widespread over the past couple of decades or so, but their growth has been rapid since their inception.
-The complex series of processes and the inert atmospheres needed for carbon fibre production tend to make them expensive from the environmental standpoint.
-Read more..
+The use of carbon fibres has only become widespread over the past couple of decades.
+However, growth has been rapid since its inception.

-Glass, existing in a wide range of types for several end uses, is usually made by melting silica (sand material) at very high temperatures and adding to the melt the necessary fabrics.
-High temperatures always incur large energy costs.
-Read more..
+Glass fibres existing in a wide range of types for several ends use made by melting silica (sand material) at very high temperatures and adding to the melt the necessary fabrics.
+High temperatures always incur significant energy costs.

-A type of Another type of fibre that is becoming more important is in the inorganic category.
-Fibres produced from materials that are present in the Earth’s crust refers to inorganic.
+Inorganic fibres.
+A type of Another type of tissue that is becoming more important is in the inanimate category.
+Grains produced from materials that are present in the Earth’s crust refers to inorganic.
 These fibres can easily be made from naturally occurring materials and are inorganic rather than polymeric.
-Read more..